nert-nlp/cgel/STATS.md

 - `{V, V_aux}`: be do have
 - `{P}`: about after at because by from here in now of on out over than then through up when with
 - `{D, Sdr}`: that
-- `{N}`: $ Bush company day food home horse money people place point time year
+- `{N}`: $ Bush company course day food home horse money people place point time year
 - `{N_pro}`: he it my she they we who you
 - `{V_aux}`: can could may should will would
-- `{V}`: come find get give go know make need require say see take tell think use want
+- `{V}`: come find get give go know leave make need require say see take tell think use want
 - `{Adv}`: also even how just not only really why
 - `{N, V}`: call charge file help issue look start try work
 - `{Adj, D, N_pro}`: what